Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 Random Perihelion Directions.
 Comet perihelions are scattered on all sides of the Sun.

 No Incoming Hyperbolic Orbits.
-Although a few comets leave the solar system on hyperbolic orbits, no incoming hyperbolic comets are known.
+Although a few comets leave the solar system on hyperbolic orbits, no obvious incoming hyperbolic comets are known.
 That is, no comets are known to come from outside the solar system.

 Small Perihelions.
 Perihelions of long-period comets are concentrated near the Sun, in the 1–3 AU range, not randomly scattered over a larger range.

 Orbit Directions and Inclinations.
-About half the long-period comets have retrograde orbits (orbit in a direction opposite to the planets), but all planets, and almost all short-period comets, are prograde.
+About half the long-period comets have retrograde orbits (orbiting in a direction opposite to the planets), but all planets, and almost all short-period comets, are prograde.
 Short-period comets have orbital planes near Earth’s orbital plane, while long-period comets have orbital planes inclined at all angles.

 High Loss Rates of Comets.
 Comets are being destroyed, diminished, or expelled from the solar system at high rates that are difficult for some theories to explain.